-Statements of Net Position - The Statement of Net Position provides a focus on the unrestricted assets related to the Agency's governmental activities.
+Statement of Net Position - The Statement of Net Position provides a focus on the unrestricted assets related to the Agency's governmental activities.
 This statement reflects capital assets including infrastructure and long-term liabilities for the Agency.

-Statements of Activities - The Statement of Activities focuses on the program costs and their matching resources.
+Statement of Activities - The Statement of Activities focuses on the program costs and their matching resources.
 General taxes are the primary resource for funding urban renewal programs.
 This Statement provides information on the changes to net position.

 Fund Statements - Following the agency-wide statements is a section containing fund financial statements.
-The Agency presents each of its five funds as major funds.
-For each fund a Budgetary Comparison Schedule is presented.
+The Agency presents each of its seven funds as major funds.